-During the six months ended June 30, 2020, we decided to take certain precautionary measures in light of macroeconomic uncertainties driven by COVID-19.
-On April 8, 2020, we drew \$300 million from our revolving credit facility.
-There were no borrowings outstanding on the revolving credit facility at the time of the draw, although outstanding letters of credit of \$101 million offset our borrowing availability from the maximum capacity of \$800 million.
-We have not used, nor do we currently expect to use, the proceeds from these borrowings; however, we may use the proceeds in the future for working capital needs or other general corporate purposes.
+Subsequent to the quarter ended March 31, 2020, as a precautionary measure in light of macroeconomic uncertainties driven by COVID-19, we drew \$300 million from our revolving credit facility.
+There were no borrowings outstanding on the revolving credit facility as of March 31, 2020, although outstanding letters of credit of \$101 million offset our borrowing availability from the maximum capacity of \$800 million.
+We do not currently expect to use the proceeds from these borrowings; however, we may use the proceeds in the future for working capital needs or other general corporate purposes.
 The availability under our revolving credit facility is subject to a maintenance covenant based on senior secured net debt and the last 12 months of consolidated EBITDA, as defined in our amended and restated credit agreement.
-Based on our forecasts and plans, we anticipate that we will be in compliance with our credit facility covenants through at least July 2021.
+Based on our forecasts and plans, we anticipate that we will be in compliance with our credit facility covenants through at least May 2021.
 For further details regarding our debt covenants pursuant to the amended and restated credit agreement of our senior secured credit facilities, see "Note 20 - Debt" to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2019.
-In addition to the borrowings under our revolving credit facility, we also elected to accept tax relief provided by various taxing jurisdictions during the first half of 2020.
-The accepted relief primarily applies to foreign taxing jurisdictions and resulted in the deferral of approximately \$75 million in tax payments, which are largely expected to be made in 2021.

 We anticipate making significant payments for interest, critical capital expenditures, environmental remediation costs and investments, dividends, and other actions over the next 12 months, which we expect to fund through cash generated from operations, available cash, receivables securitization, and borrowings.
-We continue to believe our sources of liquidity are sufficient to fund our planned operations and to meet our interest, dividend, and contractual obligations through at least July 2021.
+We continue to believe our sources of liquidity are sufficient to fund our planned operations and to meet our interest, dividend, and contractual obligations through at least May 2021.
 Our financial policy seeks to: (i) selectively invest in organic and inorganic growth to enhance our portfolio, including certain strategic capital investments; (ii) maintain appropriate leverage by using free cash flows to repay outstanding borrowings; and, (iii) return cash to shareholders through dividends and share repurchases.
-Specific to our objective to return cash to shareholders, in recent quarters, we have previously announced dividends of \$0.25 per share, amounting to approximately \$160 million per year, and, on July 29, 2020, we announced our quarterly cash dividend of \$0.25 per share for the third quarter of 2020.
+Specific to our objective to return cash to shareholders, in recent quarters, we have previously announced dividends of \$0.25 per share, amounting to approximately \$160 million per year, and, on April 28, 2020, we announced our quarterly cash dividend of \$0.25 per share for the second quarter of 2020.
 Under our 2018 Share Repurchase Program, as further discussed in Item 2 - Unregistered Sales of Equity Securities and Use of Proceeds in this Quarterly Report on Form 10-Q, we also have remaining authority to repurchase \$428 million of our outstanding common stock.
 In light of the COVID-19 pandemic, we do not currently plan to repurchase additional shares of our outstanding common stock in the near future.
 Subject to approval by our board of directors, we may raise additional capital or borrowings from time to time, or seek to refinance our existing debt, although we have no such plans at the current time.
 There can be no assurances that future capital or borrowings will be available to us, and the cost and availability of new capital or borrowings could be materially impacted by market conditions.
 Further, the decision to refinance our existing debt is based on a number of factors, including general market conditions and our ability to refinance on attractive terms at any given point in time.
 Any attempts to raise additional capital or borrowings or refinance our existing debt could cause us to incur significant charges.
 Such charges could have a material impact on our financial position, results of operations, or cash flows.